6 min read

 A: Dogs can recover faster after a surgical procedure when their owners provide adequate rest, care, and a proper diet.
-Make sure to keep the wound clean and dry and give them any medications as directed by your veterinarian.
-You can also use natural remedies like cold compresses and massages as pain reliever methods.Keeping up with regular exercise can also help speed up the dog's recovery time after surgery.
+Make sure to keep the wound clean and dry and give them any pain medication as directed by your veterinarian.
+You can also use natural remedies like cold compresses and massages as pain reliever methods.Keeping up with regular exercise can also help speed up the dog’s recovery time after surgery.

 Q: How long until my dog is back to normal after surgery?